Tool Calling System

 Note:

-Use with caution as it sends actual emails.
+- Use with caution as it sends real emails; keep behind an approval boundary.

 """